 Brazilian Wine Tours

 It may surprise you, but Brazilian wine tours are an actual thing!
-The wine industry of this giant country has over 900 producers and is the 3rd biggest wine producer in South America, after the well-known powerhouses of Argentina and Chile.
+The wine industry of this giant country has over 900 producers and is the third biggest wine producer in South America, after the well-known powerhouses of Argentina and Chile.
 But it’s a wine scene that is virtually unknown to most wine lovers.
 This is a new wine destination for us too and we are excited to be able to offer it to our clients after our recent two-week investigation visit.

 Private Brazilian Wine Tours: